iHeslop/Urban-Sense/README.md

 Smart City Data Analytics platform is a comprehensive project that involves integrating various data sources, processing and analyzing the data, and presenting it in a user-friendly interface.
 The main focus areas of the project are to analyze and look at cities in relation to:

 - Traffic Monitoring
-- Air quality and pollution levels (in progress)
+- Air quality and pollution levels
 - Energy Consumption (in progress)
 - Water Quality and Usage (in progress)